knutkirkhorn/btc-value-cli/README.md

 Set my quantity if `number` is a number.
 Otherwise print the value of the locally stored `my_quantity` in the [config.json](config.json) file.

 ### `--autorefresh`, `-a [seconds]`
-Set a interval that print the value every `seconds` seconds.
-If `seconds` is not set the default interval time is used (15s).
+Set a timeout that print the value every `seconds` seconds.
+The timeout restarts after every use.
+If `seconds` is not set, the default timeout is used (15 seconds).
 This is stored in the [config.json](config.json) file.
+The reason a timeout is used instead of a interval, is that it might not finish before the next starts (if bad network connection) and this can use more memory than needed.

 ### `--percentage`, `-p [h|d|w]`
 Print the percentage change the last hour, day and week.
 If the flag is set to `h` then percentage change last hour is printed.
 It is the same for `d` and days, and `w` and week.